jorenchik/snake-extended/README.md

 foods that are placed on the field of play.
 The game ends if the snake touches the body of any snake.

+## Prerequisites
+In order to play with a remote ip and you do not have a personal public IP address you need to set up NAT port forwarding for the port you are going to use for local server.
+The should be than on the remote side.

 ## Instructions on how to run your program
 Get the source code repository, for example by cloning it from the github repository.